raewtf/raewtf.github.io/_posts/2024-06-16-playdate-exit-animations.md

 - Reel-istic Fishing, from Toad (pictured at the start of this article)
 - Platform 10 & Diction, from Dr. Gabe
 - Diora, from The3DPrintist
-- Shift II from Scenic Route Software uses it as a funny easter egg
+- Shift II, from Scenic Route Software, uses it as a funny easter egg
+- Blippo+, from YACHT/Telefantasy/Dustin Mierau

 Anyway, that should be all you need to know to get started!
 If you make a rad exit animation for your game, feel free to let me know!
 I'd love to see it.